 What is Prezi Video?

 Prezi Video is a video maker that puts your content right alongside you on the screen, creating a broadcast-like experience for your students.
-This is key for online learning, as you can maintain a human connection with your class without losing important context and visual aids.
+This is key for virtual learning, as you can maintain a human connection with your class without losing important context and visual aids.

 In the example below, you’ll see that the teacher begins her presentation with content next to her on the screen.
 Then, she toggles to a full screen of a map to zoom in on the details, and finally returns to showing herself on camera with her visuals.
 See the full video of her lesson on Shakespeare’s Globe here.